One of the biggest risks for anal cancer is the assumptions made about who gets it and how it’s caused.

 Most of us assume the risk for anal cancer is something to do with sex, more specifically anal sex.
 The reality is, anyone who is sexually active, men, women as well as trans and gender diverse people, are at risk of anal cancer.

-HPV is a silent, symptom-free sexually transmitted infection (STI) that 80% of sexually active people already have, that’s the pre-curser to anal cancer.
+If you’ve been following our recent discussion on HPV (Human Papillomavirus), you’d know that HPV is a silent, symptom-free sexually transmitted infection (STI) that 80% of sexually active people already have, that’s the pre-curser to anal cancer.
 The majority of us won’t know we’ve got it and usually it clears itself without treatment.

 Some strains of HPV can lead to pre-cancerous or cancerous lesions in various parts of the body, if the virus is not cleared by the immune system.
 The most common cancers that HPV causes are cervical, anal, vaginal, vulvar, penile, and mouth and throat cancers.